"I'm sorry we missed entertaining at your event

 an interesting picture of your business, right?

-Today I have a different favorite phone call.
+These days I have a new favorite phone call.

-Much better.
-It ends with something like this:
+It's much better.
+It ends something like this:

 "Thanks for calling.
 Great talking with you.